Karitham/WaifuBot/README.md

 `go build`

-To build for raspberry Pi, do,
+To build for raspberry Pi, do

 `env GOOS=linux GOARCH=arm GOARM=7 go build`

 If it doesn't work, check ARM version, this exemple works on raspberry Pi 4, I'm not sure about other models